 Eligible Organizations

-CAL FIRE will enter into grant agreements with local and state agencies, special districts; and 501(c)(3) non-profit organizations.
+CAL FIRE will enter into grant agreements with local and state agencies, special districts, and 501(c)(3) non-profit organizations.

 All applicants must demonstrate they have the capacity to deliver a forestry based technical and financial assistance program to non-industrial forest landowners and must demonstrate they are either capable of acting as a lead agency for CEQA or have an agreement with an organization who can serve as a lead agency for CEQA on their behalf.